Alternatives for VA disability firms

 Where Pete fits

-Pete starts where broad practice tools often stop: the messy VA record.
-It organizes C-files, notes, decisions, medical records, gaps, condition evidence, and review-ready work product inside the case.
+Pete starts where broad practice tools often stop: the messy VA record and the work around it.
+It organizes C-files, notes, decisions, medical records, gaps, condition evidence, connected-tool context, and review-ready case materials inside the case.

 Comparison for VA disability work